antofic/GraphCodable/Docs/UserGuide.md

 }
 ```

 each string (a string is `Hashable`) acquires its own self-defined identity, and all equal strings are encoded only once.
-However, care must be taken when using this method (or generalize it) because it involves checking potentially complex and large values for equality during encoding, which can slow down the procedure.
+However, care must be taken when using this method (or generalizing it) because it involves checking potentially complex and large values for equality during encoding, which can slow down the procedure.
 This is very different from checking the equality of *ObjectIdentifiers* (which are 64bit values) or *UUIDs* (which are 128bit values).

 For this reason GraphCodable does not implement a *hashable-based* automatic identity for strings or any other type, although this is not a trick, and leaves that choice up to the user.
 However, it is possible to activate it with two options, as we will see in the next paragraph.

 ### Control identity globally

-Some options in the `GraphEncoder(  _ options: )` method control identity **globally**, that is, they apply to all encoded reference types.
+Some options in the `GraphEncoder( _ options: )` init method control identity **globally**, that is, they apply to all encoded types.

 - the `.disableIdentity` option disable identity for all types, regardless of protocol `GIdentifiable` and any other options.